-With the latest draft revision of EU GMP Annex 1 demonstrating the highest standards in patient safety, all healthcare businesses, that make use of clean rooms in their manufacturing and production activities, are paying fresh attention to their environmental monitoring policies.
-This draft revision is also considered a big step towards creating a recognised global standard for the maintenance of cleanroom environments; hence the level of detail.
+With the latest revision of EU GMP Annex 1 focussing on achieving the highest standards of patient safety, all healthcare businesses that make use of cleanrooms in manufacturing and production are revisiting their environmental monitoring policies.
+This latest revision is also a big step towards creating a recognised global standard for the maintenance of cleanroom environments, hence the level of detail.

-Microbial air samplers are a staple piece of equipment in clean rooms and play a critical role in maintaining confidence in an aseptic environment.
-Regardless of which specific industry sector your business falls within, to achieve the best results, all cleanroom operators need to employ both active and passive equipment for accurate measurements.
+Microbial air samplers are a staple piece of equipment in cleanrooms, and play a critical role in maintaining confidence in an aseptic environment.
+Regardless of the industry sector in which your business is active, for the best results all cleanroom operators need to utilise both active and passive equipment to obtain accurate measurements.

 Passive environmental monitoring is the most basic requirement

-Passive sampling is performed with settle plates which are your standard Petri dishes filled with prepared culture media.
-These are left open to allow colonies of bacteria to settle and develop.
-The results can then be counted, and you can measure the viable biological particles in the air and microbial contaminants.
+Passive sampling is performed with settle plates.
+These are standard Petri dishes filled with prepared culture media, and left open to allow colonies of bacteria to settle and develop.
+The results can then be counted, enabling measurement of the viable biological particles in the air and microbial contaminants.

-This method of EM is not quantitative in that it cannot capture and detect smaller particles suspended in the air and it cannot sample specific volumes of air.
+This method of EM and its test results are not quantitative, in that it cannot capture and detect smaller particles suspended in the air, or sample specific volumes of air.
 Depending on the level of contamination, settle plates do not always provide accurate data to drive improvements and solutions.
-But they are cost effective and require only minimal additional equipment, such as settle plate stands or plate carriers.
+Yet they are cost-effective, and require only minimal additional equipment, such as settle plate stands or plate carriers.

 Active environmental monitoring offers precision

 Active monitoring is an accurate way of measuring any contamination in the air.
-To perform active EM, an air sampler draws in a specified, known volume of air, through or over a particle collection device, such as an agar plate.
-The culture is then placed in incubation and analysed which will give insight into information such as the bacterial or fungal count and the colony forming units.
+To perform active environmental monitoring, an air sampler draws in a specified, known volume of air, through or over a particle collection device, such as an agar plate.
+The culture is then secured and placed in an incubator then analysed, which will provide insight into information such as the bacterial or fungal count and the colony forming units.

-Active air sampling will give you a quantitative result and most modern air samplers are easy to use and deploy for general environmental monitoring applications.
-Portable samplers, such as the SAS Super 180, allow users to quickly sample at multiple locations within a clean room.
+Active air sampling will give a quantitative result, and most modern air samplers are easy to use and deploy for general environmental monitoring applications.
+Portable samplers, such as the SAS Super 180, allow users to quickly sample at multiple locations within a cleanroom.
 The SAS range of microbial air samplers have a programmable delay start function as standard.
-A delayed start allows any impact from the operator to be ‘cleaned’ from the area.
-This helps to ensure that the operator setting the samples doesn’t influence the sample result.
+A delayed start allows any impact or environmental contamination from the operator to be ‘cleaned’ from the area before the sample is taken.
+This helps to ensure that the operator setting the samples does not influence the sample result.

 A sampling system for isolator cabinets or Grade A filling lines

-As an added precaution, in the instance of isolator cabinets, you need to limit the number of transfers to reduce the risk of contamination.
-In the filling lines, you should control the number of interventions to mitigate contamination.
-An installed system can help to greatly reduce these transfers and interventions and therefore the associated risks.
+As an added precaution, in the instance of isolator cabinets, the number of transfers will need to be limited to reduce the risk of contamination.
+In filling lines, the number of interventions should be controlled to mitigate contamination.
+An installed system can help to greatly reduce these transfers and interventions, and thus the associated risks.

-There are many important factors to consider before deciding on an air sampler, as these will determine the viability of the micro-organisms that are collected.
-To ensure you receive the correct level of confidence and assurance from your sampling, you must ascertain:
+An audit of your current equipment and needs will help to focus on the features and benefits of any new samplers.
+There are many important factors to consider before deciding on an air sampler, as these will determine the viability of any microorganisms collected.
+To be confident in the effectiveness of your sampling, you must ascertain the following:

-- The characteristics (type, size) of the particles you want sampled
+The characteristics of the particles to be sampled (type, size)

-The sensitivity of those viable particles to the sampling procedures you have in place
+The sensitivity of those viable particles to the sampling procedures in place

-Consideration should also be given to what is the appropriate sample you are looking to collect.
-For example, do you wish to collect 1m3 as quickly as possible because of the high number of sample points, or will it need to be collected more slowly so as to sample the air continuously throughout operation of the aseptic process.
-Also make a note of the accuracy of the data each sampler is guaranteed to collect, whether it is easy to handle and implement in your operation, and that it is easy to keep clean and sterilised.
+You should also consider the appropriate sample to collect.
+For example, in your sampling plan, do you wish to collect 1m3 as quickly as possible due to the high number of sample points, or is slower, continuous sampling of the air throughout the operation of the aseptic process more appropriate?
+Also note the accuracy of the data each sampler is guaranteed to collect, whether the sampler is easy to handle and implement in your operation, and that it is easy to keep clean and sterilised.

-The EM process and equipment you use must be able to provide you with an accurate representation of your environment
+EM process and equipment must provide an accurate representation of the environment

-Your aseptic processes and EM equipment must be suited to the size of your manufacturing area, with the most effective number of sample points.
-You must be able to perform a risk assessment, to inform a sampling regime and make use of both active and passive methods for sample capture.
+Aseptic processes and EM equipment must be appropriate for the size of the manufacturing area, with the most effective number of sample points.
+Risk assessment must be possible to inform a sampling regime, and make use of both active and passive methods for sample capture.